Scholarship applications are open year round starting October 1, 2019. These are answers to some of the most frequently asked questions.

 How long to I have to use my scholarship?

-You have one year from receiving your scholarship to use all the funds.
+You have one year from receiving your scholarship to use all the funds, however checks have an expiration date and should be cashed within 90 days.
 Schools and programs are directed to return any unused funds to NMFA.

 Will my scholarship renew?